wxWidgets/wxWidgets/docs/uwp/install.md

 Building wxWidgets                     {#uwp_build}
 ==================

-The following steps explain how to compile wxWidgets using Visual Studio.
+A) The following steps explain how to compile wxWidgets using Visual Studio.

 1) Make sure you have installed the development workloads required to use C++/WinRT.